 A good razor is essential.
-Toss that old, dull one you've been using and replace it with one that has multiple blades.
-Grab a loofah or other scrub and your shaving cream and head to the shower or bath.
+Toss that old, dull one you've been using, and replace it with one that has multiple blades.
+Grab a gentle exfoliating scrub (skip the loofah as they carry a lot of terrible bacteria that can introduce infection [source]) and your shaving cream, and head to the shower or bath.

-Open pores equal a closer shave.
-So save the shaving for last and let the warm water soften skin and open pores while you wash your hair.
+Open pores mean a closer shave.
+So save the shaving for last, and wash your hair while you let the warm water soften your skin first.
 You'll get a closer shave and prevent razor burn.

 Take a few extra minutes to exfoliate before you shave.
 A quick scrub will get rid of dead skin and help clear away pore blockages that could lead to ingrown hairs.
-Use a loofah or one of these fall body scrubs to slough off dry skin.
+Use a sanitized exfoliator or one of these fall body scrubs to slough off dry skin.

 4. Use a Moisturizing Shaving Cream

-After you exfoliate, apply this shaving cream to soften the hair.
+After you exfoliate, apply this DIY moisture-rich shaving cream to soften the hair.

 Coconut oil shaving cream